 - What or who are our key demographics?
 What is the distribution or breakdown?
 Marketing or product teams may be the existing custodians of this information.

-- What are the critical behaviours they exhibit that affect our operating model?
+- What are the critical behaviors they exhibit that affect our operating model?

-- What are the external factors that might shift their behaviours?
-An alternative or complementary process is to consider the ‘worst’ behaviour shift, and then identify the factors that might cause that shift.
+- What are the external factors that might shift their behaviors?
+An alternative or complementary process is to consider the ‘worst’ behavior shift, and then identify the factors that might cause that shift.

 - How likely are those external factors to occur?

-- If those behaviour shifts were to occur, what would the impact be on our operating model?
+- If those behavior shifts were to occur, what would the impact be on our operating model?

 When doing this analysis, you should consider what would happen if the relative size of each of those demographics change.
 Maybe a 50/50 split among two main demographics doesn’t pose a threat, while an 80/20 split might.
 Once the analysis is complete, you might be satisfied with the level of risk – perhaps you aren’t particularly concentrated in one demographic, or you might be diversified where a negative shift in one demographic is offset by a positive shift in another.